 Six concerts in our 35 pianists for 35 sonatas series will premiere online, featuring the original line-up of pianists and sonatas.
 Their performances will be pre-recorded professionally in the beautiful historic Charlton House site, and broadcast without editing.

-We are extremely grateful to our artists, as well as the staff and technicians at Charlton House, for making it possible for our Society to continue this concert series in this special year of Beethoven’s 250th.
+We are extremely grateful to our artists, as well as the staff and technicians at Charlton House and the Royal Greenwich Heritage Trust, for making it possible for our Society to continue this concert series in this special year of Beethoven’s 250th.

 In place of our cancelled event due to COVID-19, the BPSE presents a pre-recorded virtual concert with the brilliant pianists Tolga Atalay Ün and Lee Jae Phang.
 This concert is scheduled on Monday 20 April 2020 at 1pm (BST) as a part of the 35 Pianists for 35 Sonatas cycle.
 Watch and listen with us to continue the celebration of Beethoven’s 250th.

 Programme Berg Piano Sonata Op.1 performed by Tolga Atalay Ün Beethoven Piano Sonata Op.22 in B flat performed by Lee Jae Phang

 We would like to thank Tolga and Lee Jae for collaborating with us on this unusual and unique occasion.